custom-components/pyscript/README.md

 The file names themselves can be anything, so long as they have a `.py` extension.
 You might like to group related functions in one file.

-Like regular Python, functions within a file can call each other, and can share global variables (if necessary), but just within that one file.
-There is currently no way to directly call functions or access regular variables in another source file: they are isolated from each other, although they can use triggers or use service calls to invoke other functions, or state variables to share state.
+Like regular Python, functions within each script file can call each other, and can share global variables (if necessary), but just within that one file.
+Each file has its own separate global context.
+Each Jupyter session also has its own separate global context, so functions, triggers, variables and services defined in each interactive session are isolated from the script files and other Jupyter sessions.
+Pyscript provides some utility functions to switch global contexts, which allows an interactive Jupyter session to interact directly with functions and global variables created by a script file, or even another Jupyter session.

+Even if you can't directly call one function from another script file, HASS state variables are global and services can be called from any script file.

 Reloading the `.py` files is accomplished by calling the `pyscript.reload` service, which is the one built-in service (so you can't create your own service with that name).
 All function definitions, services and triggers are re-created on `reload`.
 Any currently running functions (ie, functions that have been triggered and are actively executing Python code or waiting inside `task.sleep()` or `task.wait_until()`) are not stopped by `reload` - they continue to run until they finish (return).
+You can terminate these running functions too on `reload` if you prefer by using `task.unique()` in both the script file preamble and inside those functions.

 ## Accessing state variables